-Construction activities for a single project are temporary, but continuous construction activities serve as a repeated influence upon the economy.
-From this perspective it is reasonable to project that the LPFA will continue to make substantial contributions to the Louisiana economy because it will finance a variety of economic projects, including healthcare facilities, higher education buildings and other structures, projects for economic development purposes, and state and local facilities.
-It is also reasonable to anticipate that LPFA will be instrumental in providing assistance to the state's economy if a major problem develops such as the severe downturn in the 1980s that affected Louisiana especially or the natural disasters of 2005 that created special issues for Louisiana or the national recession that affected all states.
+Change in Employment With and Without LPFA Facilitated Transactions | 1980-2003 facilities, higher education buildings and other structures, projects for economic development purposes, and state and local facilities.
+It is also reasonable to anticipate that LPFA will be instrumental in providing assistance to the state's economy if a major problem develops such as the severe downturn in the 1980s or the natural disasters of 2005.